Angular-Dynamic-Hooks/ngx-dynamic-hooks/projects/ngx-dynamic-hooks/README.md

 `allowContextFunctionCalls` | `boolean` | `true` | Whether to allow calling context object functions in inputs and outputs

 ### 6.4 `OutletOptions`:
 You can also provide your own `OutletOptions` for each `OutletComponent` and overwrite the default values.
-These options determine the overall behavior of the outlet, such as of how the content string is rendered and how dynamic components are managed.
+These options determine the overall behaviour of the outlet, such as of how the content string is rendered and how dynamic components are managed.

 Option name | Type | Default | Description
 --- | --- | --- | ---